tonchis/hatch/README.md

 An address without a street?
 A person without a name?
 Those are not valid objects!
 Why should you have them hanging around your system?

-Tell ```Hatch``` how to certify the attributes of your models, and he will give you the appropiate object.
+Tell `Hatch` how to certify the attributes of your models, and he will give you the appropriate object.

 If you don't hatch your model with all the correct attributes, it will give you an object representing an invalid instance of it.